thosgood/this-weeks-finds/markdown/151-200/week191.md

                            |
                            |

-We demand that this give an action of each permutation group S~n~ on each set O~n~.
+We demand that this give an action of each permutation group S_n on each set O_n.
 Finally, we demand that these actions be compatible with composition, in a way that's supposed to be obvious from the pictures.
 For example: